flutter/website/src/docs/development/ui/interactive.md

 * [A mix-and-match approach](#mix-and-match)

 {% comment %}
-  NOTE: Commenting this out for now.
+  참고: Commenting this out for now.
 The example needs some updates.

   First, fix TapboxD, add it back to the repo, and then restore this note.